STAT545-UBC-students/hw02-rachlobay/titanic-exploration-html-md-Rmd-and-dataset/HW5-Titanic-exploration.md

 library(ggplot2) # load ggplot2 package
 ```

+### Quantitative variable plots

-For the next couple of plots, I willI will look at age versus fare, both of which are quantitative variables.
+For the next couple of plots, I will look at age versus fare, both of which are quantitative variables.
 So, I will first define ggplot function with x as age and y as fare and store it as age.fare.ggplot.

 ```r